Today we’re on the hunt for the very best treadmill under £500 on the market in 2022.

 - Upper speed – We’re looking for a treadmill with a reasonable upper-speed limit – 12km/h ideally.

-- Folding goodness – Although many people won’t be storing their treadmill at this price range, the majority of treadmills we review do still ‘flip up’ – at least providing a bit of space in your gym for other things.
+- Folding goodness – Although many people won’t be storing their treadmills at this price range, the majority of treadmills we review do still ‘flip up’ – at least provide a bit of space in your gym for other things.
 We looked at how easy each treadmill was to fold up and store.

 So, what are the best treadmills up to £500?

 For this respectable budget, expect a really good machine that will be a trusty training partner and last a long time.
 Here’s the treadmills we found were actually worth the money, starting with the top pick first.